-Figure 6.
-The architecture of the LSTM model.

 3. Results

 Using the eight-channel EEG headset enabled us to design a minimized compute-intensive algorithm to distinguish between four imagined speech commands.
 Moreover, using the wavelet scattering transformation improved the simplicity of the EEG dataset by extracting features from each channel and reducing the dimension of the EEG feature matrix.
 The feature matrix was calculated for each recording of the four imagined speech commands.
 Using the feature mattresses to train the LSTM model improved the learning process and the execution time of the learning process.
-Using the auditory stimuli by asking a question to the participants showed that more accuracy in an offline BCI system could be achieved to classify an imagined speech, and we were able to obtain better results than what was achieved in [42] where a mixed visual and auditory stimuli were used.
+In [20], a 64-channel EEG headset was used to record 8 minutes of imagined tones for each of the 14 participants in the study.
+Mixed visual and auditory stimuli were used, and a maximum classification accuracy of 80.1% was achieved in classifying four EEG-based imagined tones.
+We used a low cost 8-channel EEG-headset to record a total of 100 minutes for each of the four participated subjects.
+Using the auditory stimuli by asking a question to the participants showed that more accuracy in an offline BCI system could be achieved to classify an imagined speech.
 An accuracy of 92.50% was achieved when testing the resulting LSTM model with the remaining 20% of the normalized and filtered EEG dataset.
 The results were achieved with the utilization of the Adaptive Moment Estimation (Adam) optimizer.
-The Adam optimizer is a method for calculating the adaptive learning rate for each of the hyper-parameters of the LTSM-RNN model.
-We achieved 92.50% after training the LSTM-RNN model on 80% of the recorded EEG dataset with 800 max Epochs and 40 for mini-batch size.
-Figure 7 illustrates the classification accuracy of the designed LSTM model.
+The Adam optimizer is a method for calculating the adaptive learning rate for each of the hyperparameters of the LTSM-RNN model.
+We achieved 92.50% after training the LSTM-RNN model on 80% of the recorded EEG dataset with 500 max epochs and 40 for mini-batch size.
+Figure 7 illustrates the data validation and loss curves during the training process of the LSTM model using MATLAB.